SamirSadek/course-roster-React-SPA/README.md

 # Course-Registration

-This Project is Assignment of Programming Hero Web Development Course .
+This Project is an Assignment for Programming Hero Web Development Course .
 Used Technologies : TailwindCSS, ReactJS

 ## Features